-When I talk about Germany with Germans, the conversation usually revolves around World War, Hitler, Nazis, Berlin wall, beer, Oktoberfest, brexit, Angela Merkel etc. I don’t remember talking about food in Germany except about German sausages and I had no idea what to expect from German cuisine.
+When I talk about Germany with Germans, the conversation usually revolves around World War, Hitler, Nazis, Berlin wall, beer, Oktoberfest, brexit, Angela Merkel etc. I don’t remember talking about food in Germany except about sausages and I had no idea what to expect from German cuisine.

-This all changed when I met Alexandra, a friend from Germany whom I met at a homestay in Kathmandu.
+This all changed when I met Alex, a friend from Germany whom I met in Kathmandu.
 Beside our travel experiences, we shared our views about life, religion, politics, humanity and a lot more.
 When Alex told me about her plan to visit India for the first time soon, our discussion was focused on places to visit and foods to try in India.
 I introduced her to Indian food at a small Kashmiri restaurant in Thamel and suggested her what to eat and drink in India.

-Alex’s Suggestions: What to Eat in Germany
+What to Eat in Germany

 Originating from Hungary, Gulasch or Goulash is a stew of meat and vegetables usually seasoned with paprika and other spices.
 I am definitely looking forward to try this.